kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Semester 1/Databases 1/PostgreSQL.md

 ```

 ### Compound Primary Key
-What if we decide that movieID and actorID are unique, we can use a compound primary key.
-In this case, it
+What if we decide that we have more than 1 primary keys, then we can use a compound primary key
 ```sql
 CREATE TABLE movieCast(
 	movieID SERIAL,